-Many of us are guilty of “helicopter parenting” at times, staying close to our children – sometimes literally over them – to see if they are okay, or to help them solve various problems that they encounter.
+Many of us are guilty of helicopter parenting at times, staying close to our children – sometimes literally over them – to see if they are okay, or to help them solve various problems that they encounter.

 By giving your children more autonomy in the little things of daily life, like eating their meals, brushing their teeth, dressing themselves, doing school work and packing their toys, you are teaching them the value and importance of responsibility and helping them develop a sense of ownership about themselves and their property.
 These are essential ingredients for creating a self-initiated attitude of resilience during tough moments.

-Put them in charge
+2. Put them in charge

 Very related to the previous point is the need to give children age-appropriate responsibilities from young.
 Assign them tasks that they can help with around the house, like setting the table, keeping their toys or folding clothes.
-Then hold them accountable to doing a good job.
+Then hold them accountable for doing a good job.

 For example, if your older child is trying to tidy his toys and his younger brother keeps taking them out to play, he is bound to feel frustrated.
-With some helpful hints from you the first time round, he can learn how to engage his younger brother in something else so that he will leave the toys alone, and allow him to finish the task.
+With some helpful hints from you the first time around, he can learn how to engage his younger brother in something else so that he will leave the toys alone, and allow him to finish the task.

 Some kids thrive on new experiences and challenges, while others run away from such situations.
 But regardless of personality, every child will benefit from some degree of challenge, because it’s only when you are out of your comfort zone that an inner strength and resilience can be developed.

 After all, we humans seldom like getting our feet wet.
 Sometimes the best encouragement you can give your child is the gift of your presence in those situations.
 Not to “rescue” him prematurely or do the job for him, but to just be there by his side.

 As your child takes up the challenge before him, he may falter or fail, and struggle with the results of his attempt.
 As his parent, your empathy will mean a lot to him, as will your sharing of how you yourself might have felt during similar scenarios in your childhood.

-Never give up
+4. Never give up

 There’s a song that goes “Never say never” in that old classic of a cartoon “An American Tale”.
 Indeed, one of the biggest roadblocks to developing grit is the ease at which we mortals give up.